DigiBP/Team-Bananas/README.md

 #### Camunda REST Engine

-The Camunda REST Engine API is used to create a new process instance.
+The Camunda REST Engine API is used to create a new process instance and handle external tasks (fetch external task for process instance, lock and mark as completed).

 The implementation is in [./app/frontend/server-middleware/camunda/api.js](https://github.com/DigiBP/Team-Bananas/blob/main/app/frontend/server-middleware/camunda/api.js)